mplacona/microwidgets-blog/_posts/2024-02-08-how-to-make-a-website-widget.md

 ---
-title: "How to Make a Website Widget: Boost Your Site with MicroWidgets"
+title: "Make a Website Widget: Boost Your Site with MicroWidgets"
 date: 2024-08-02T19:44:24-00:00
 categories:
   - Developer Tools